Blindpete/New-TextareaUrl/README.md

 3. Encoded as base64url (URL-safe base64)
 4. Appended to the textarea.my URL as a hash fragment

-Since all data is in the URL hash, it's never sent to the server—perfect for private notes and sharing.
+Since all data is in the URL hash, it's never sent to the server—perfect for sharing.

 ## License